 For example, a marketplace facilitator that only facilitates the making of sales for resale, is not required to register for sales or use tax.
 However, if that marketplace facilitator also facilitates taxable sales to end-users (i.e., not for resale), then the marketplace facilitator is required to register and collect sales or use tax on those sales, unless a West Virginia exemption applies.

 Marketplace facilitators are required to collect and remit sales or use tax on all sales of taxable products and services into West Virginia, unless an exemption applies (e.g., resale).
 See the department's Booklet online under the Business Registration forms page.
-The Booklet provides Applications and Instructions for Business Startup.
+The Booklet provides Information and Instructions for Business Registration.

 Note: New standards for administering sales tax laws for remote sellers have been developed by Administrative Notice 2018-18 consistent with South Dakota v.
 Wayfair, Inc., which approved a small-seller exception for remote sellers who (1) do not have annual sales of products and services into the state of more than $100,000 and (2) have less than 200 separate transactions for delivery in West Virginia.